Disney World in May (2027 Guide): Crowds, Weather, Events & Is It Worth It?

 • Busier atmosphere overall, especially at Magic Kingdom and Epcot

-If you’re visiting during this time, plan for rope drop strategies, Lightning Lane planning, and flexibility in your park days.
+If you’re visiting during Memorial Day weekend, plan for rope drop strategies, Lightning Lane planning, and flexibility in your park days.
+Even Memorial Day weekend, while busy, is typically less extreme than spring break or Christmas crowds.

 May Events

-Any time my family visits Epcot during a festival season, we generally try to visit on weekdays.
-And if our Epcot day does need to fall on the weekend… we just mentally prepare for shoulder-to-shoulder crowds in World Showcase once the sun starts to set!
+Any time my family visits Epcot during a festival season, we try to visit on weekdays.
+And if our Epcot day does need to fall on the weekend, we just mentally prepare for shoulder-to-shoulder crowds in World Showcase once the sun starts to set!

-• Increased Epcot crowds in the evenings and weekends
+• Increased Epcot crowds in the evenings and on weekends

 Walt Disney World (as well as ESPN Wide World of Sports) typically hosts several athletic events each month.
 These events don’t usually have a major impact on crowds in the parks, but they will likely affect resort availability and crowds at Disney’s value resorts.
-I will say that on one of our most recent trips, we were there during a national cheerleading competition.
-While the parks weren’t significantly more crowded, certain rides did have longer lines than usual… particularly rides that appeal most to teens and thrill seekers.
+On one of our most recent trips, we were at the parks during a national cheerleading competition.
+While the parks weren’t significantly more crowded, certain rides did have longer lines than usual, particularly attractions that appeal most to teens and thrill seekers.
 We also noticed a lot more large groups around the parks.
-It wasn’t a deal breaker, but something to be aware of for sure.
+It wasn’t a deal breaker, but something to be aware of.

-In addition, May the 4th (Star Wars Day) often brings a noticeable bump in crowds at Disney’s Hollywood Studios, particularly for Star Wars: Galaxy’s Edge experiences.
+May the 4th (Star Wars Day) often brings a noticeable bump in crowds at Disney’s Hollywood Studios, particularly in Star Wars: Galaxy’s Edge.
+If you’re a Star Wars fan, it’s a fun day to lean into the theme.
+Just plan for a bit more company than a typical early May weekday!

 May Refurbishments & Closures

 Always check closer to your travel dates for updated schedules.
-Here’s a full list of what’s currently scheduled for closure and refurbishment in 2026.
+Here’s a full list of what’s currently scheduled for closure and refurbishment.

 How to Plan a Trip to Disney World in May